 Here are the star ingredients (quantity, as per creativity) that are mandatory for your baking a great story for your brand-

-One primary and interesting thing about storytelling in marketing videos is how it could create an emotional approach towards the product.
-And in this process, the story remains a potential part of a consumer’s thought process and hence his or her decision while choosing any product is the emotion that he had felt while watching the video.
+One primary and interesting thing about storytelling in marketing videos is how it could create an emotional approach toward the product.
+And in this process, the story remains a potential part of a consumer’s thought process, and hence his or her decision while choosing any product is the emotion that he had felt while watching the video.